FAQs for graduate students regarding the university's COVID-19 directives

 155 Otey Street

 Blacksburg, VA 24061

 I need to submit my Plan of Study and a Course Justification form so I can schedule my preliminary exam.
 Instead of tracking down my committee members and program director for their physical signatures in person, can I ask them to sign the forms electronically?

 Yes, under these circumstances we can accept forms approved by a method other than affixation of a ‘wet’ signature.
 Several options exist.
 Perhaps the easiest is to circulate a pdf version of the form in question, to which each approver can add their signature securely in Acrobat.
 Tutorials on obtaining and signing with a VT Personal Digital Certificate are available on 4help.
 Alternatively, approvers can grant via email their permission for your program coordinator to sign on their behalf.
 If this option is used, be sure to append copies of the email exchanges that document the grants of proxy.

-As always, forms can be submitted as pdf attachments to email@example.com or via campus mail to MC 0325.
-This approach can be used for any interaction with the Graduate School that does not yet involve a wholly online interface (such as the exam scheduling system). (updated May 12, 2020)
+As always, forms can be submitted as pdf attachments to firstname.lastname@example.org or as hard copies via campus mail to MC 0325.
+These approaches can be used for any interaction with the Graduate School that does not yet involve a wholly online interface (such as the exam scheduling system). (updated May 28, 2020)

 Consistent with the university’s guidance regarding classes, your advisory committee and program must take steps to make your Preliminary Exam available to you online.
 Instructors cannot require students to be on campus to take these or any other exams.

 Experience conducting Preliminary Exams on Zoom has been generally positive.
 The Graduate School and TLOS have assembled a set of recommendations that you and your committee are advised to follow in arranging and conducting your exam.
 These tips include reminders on exam scheduling and pointers on efficient, professional, and resilient remote communications.
 Contact the Graduate School Admissions & Academic Progress staff for guidance (email@example.com).